Vansh0t/JustAuth/README.md

     }
 }
 ```
-5. Add JustAuth services and .NET Auth middleware to your Program.cs or Startup.cs
+5. Add JustAuth services and .NET Auth middleware to your Program.cs or Startup.cs.
+Your EmailConfirmRedirect and PasswordResetRedirect endpoints should read token fron query string ('vrft' for email, 'rst' for password) and pass it with POST request to the corresponding [endpoint](https://github.com/Vansh0t/JustAuth/blob/master/REST.md#post-authemailvrf)
 ```C#
     services.AddDbContext<IAuthDbMain<ChatUser>, DbMain>(options=>{
         //your options